DeadAt0m/ActiveSparseShifts-PyTorch/README.md

 ## TO DO:
   1. Add unit tests(yes I still make testing in some strange manners)
-  2. Speed up the ops.
-Currently ShiftLayer is 2x times slower than Pytorch Conv implementation
+  2. Speed up the ops on CUDA